FIDLAR: Forecast-Informed Deep Learning Architecture for Flood Mitigation: Conclusions

 \section{Conclusions}

-\FIDLAr\ is a DL-based tool to compute water ``pre-release'' schedules for hydraulic structures in a river system to achieve effective and efficient flood mitigation, while ensuring that water wastage is avoided.
+In this work, we present the shortcomings of the current approaches for flood mitigation and propose \FIDLAr, a DL-based tool to address the problem. \FIDLAr\ can compute water ``pre-release'' schedules for hydraulic structures in a river system to achieve effective and efficient flood mitigation, while ensuring that water wastage is avoided.
 This was made possible by the use of well-crafted loss functions for the DL models.
 The dual component design (with a \texttt{Manager} and an \texttt{Evaluator}) is a strength of \FIDLAr.
-During training, the gradient-based back-propagation from the \texttt{Evaluator} helps to fine-tune the \texttt{Manager}.
-The reliability of forecasts of variables like precipitation and tides is well known, but their critical importance may have been best demonstrated for the first time using the attention mechanism employed herein.
+It exploits the gradient-based planning and the differentiability of the trained \texttt{Evaluator} model for better optimization.
+During training, the gradient-based back-propagation from the \texttt{Evaluator} helps to reinforce the \texttt{Manager}.

 All the DL-based versions of \FIDLAr\ are several orders of magnitude faster than the (physics-based or GA-based) competitors while achieving improvement over other methods in flood mitigation.
-These characteristics allow us to entertain the possibility of real-time flood management, which was previously unthinkable.
+These characteristics allow us to entertain the possibility of real-time flood management, which was challenging for previous approaches.